m2qm-efrc/transform_Bkq/README.md

 # Transform crystal field parameters

-The purpose of this this code is two fold.
+The purpose of this this code is twofold.
 1. Transform the crystal field parameters (CFPs) Bkq for extended Stevens operators (ESOs) under a rotation of the reference frame.
 2. Transform the ESO-based crystal field parameters into ITO-based crystal field parameters, and vice versa, where ITO stands for irreducible tensor operators.

 ## Usage: